natenka/pyneng-book-en/docs/source/exercises/05_exercises.rst

 Task 5.1a
 ~~~~~~~~~~~~

-Modify script from Task 5.1 so that in addition to device name the device parameter that you want to display is also requested.
+Modify the script from task 5.1 so that, in addition to the device name,
+the script requested and then printed the device parameter as well.

-Display information about corresponding parameter of specified device.
+Display information about the corresponding parameter of the specified device.

-Example of script execution:
+An example of script execution:

 ::